Our mission is to alleviate human suffering and advance hope through humanitarian relief, sustainable development, and global missions.

 If you are interested in becoming an Early Response Team or individual who has an Early Response Team certification, please see our ERT Training Update here.

 Disaster Response Hotline

-- Hurricane Dorian: Dorian spared the East coast of the United States, with the most significant damages affecting Ocracoke, a barrier island within the United Methodist North Carolina Conference.
+- North Carolina: Dorian spared the East coast of the United States, with the most significant damages affecting Ocracoke, a barrier island within the United Methodist North Carolina Conference.
 At this time, they are beginning to make assessments.
-Volunteers (ERTs or otherwise) should never respond or deploy without the proper invitation.

 - The Bahamas: Dorian's affects on the Bahamas is very severe.
 UMCOR is in a monitoring phase and will make updates when they become available.
 UMCOR and its partners are responding to disasters in the United States every day.
 Please join us in prayer for the affected areas.
 View the Active Response Map and check for live updates on how you can assist